 PPP projects are coming in many forms and structures.
 It is recommended that at this stage, the differentiation be made between those structured as full PFI (Private Finance Initiatives) and other forms of PPP.
 The former is defined as the provision of public facilities where usage risk cannot be transferred to the private sector.
-Usually, payment for the services is made by the Government based on availability.
+Usually, payment for the services is based on availability payment.

-For non-PFI PPP projects, it is recommended that subsequent to evaluation on absolute affordability and financial sustainability, they are subjected to Economic Cost-Benefit Analysis (CBA).
+For non-PFI PPP projects, it is recommended that subsequent to evaluation on absolute affordability and financial sustainability, they be subjected to Economic Cost-Benefit Analysis (CBA).
 This is for a simple reason that the projects have implications on larger audience.
 There are clear benefits and costs to the society at large.
 For PFI projects, they are actually an extension of services purchased by the Government in the normal course of business.
-Instead of those services being procured or generated internally, they are now provided by private companies.
+Instead of those services being procured or generated internally, private companies now provide them.
 Examples of these include school, hospital, prison and administrative complex.
 Hence, what really matter for these projects is the affordability of the Government to bear the financial commitment and whether PPP can give VfM.
 This is why having satisfied absolute affordability test it will continue directly to relative affordability test, which is the choice of procurement options.